 Tim Gainer is no stranger to show business.
-In his over 40 years’ involvement in music and radio he has earned various accolades and awards along with praise and acknowledgment among peers, critics and fans alike.
+In his 50 years’ involvement in music and radio he has earned various accolades and awards along with praise and acknowledgment among peers, critics and fans alike.

 Born and raised in Chicago, Tim learned to play piano at age 8 then taught himself to play drums at age 10 and guitar at age 12.
 At 14-years old, he joined his first band, “Spectrum” with a couple of school chums.
 After the band dissolved, he answered a local want-ad for a singer; this led to Tim’s joining “Tales” in 1973.
 The band made two successful tours of the college circuit around the Chicago area.
 But after numerous personnel changes and two unsuccessful attempts at recording, the band broke up in 1974.